LettError/longboardRoboFontExtension/source/html/index.md

 ![The LongBoard Icon](icon.png)

-# Longboard
+# Longboard 🛹

 Longboard draws previews of the current DSE2 designspace in the glyph window.
 It is the successor to the Skateboard and Superpolator tools.

 This is for RoboFont 4.5+ and you need to have the [DesignspaceEditor2 extension](https://github.com/LettError/designSpaceRoboFontExtension) installed.
 Longboard will activate when you have a designspace open in DSE2, and a glyph edit window for one of the sources.

-## Picking axis directions for mouse movement
+## Pick an axis directions for mouse movement

 ![LongBoard UI](screen_20240510.png)